MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - For PowerPoint: Support for coauthoring, which previously could cause data loss.

-- Files that have a .xml file name extension can now be inspected for recommended or automatic classification.
+- Files that have an .xml file name extension can now be inspected for recommended or automatic classification.

 - The viewer can now open protected text-based files (.ptxt and .pxml) larger than 20 MB.
 - Prevent Outlook hanging when Outlook reminders are used.